Israeli troops kill Palestinian driver in disputed incident

 "They told us to stop the car and we stopped and turned it off," the man's spouse, Sumaya Mansour, 35, told Palestine TV.
 "Then they looked at us and told us to go, we turned the car on and moved and all of them started shooting at us."

-An Israeli military spokeswoman, asked to provide further details, had no immediate comment.
+Asked about the woman's account, an Israeli military spokesman said: "The attempted car-ramming attack carried out earlier this morning is being investigated by the commander of the Binyamin Regional Brigade."

-Eid challenged the military's accusation that the driver had carried out an attack, noting that he was a father of five and had his wife with him in the vehicle.
+Eid challenged the military's accusation that the driver had carried out an attack, noting that he was a father of five and his wife was with him in the vehicle.

+The Palestinian Foreign Ministry denounced the incident, describing it as "a field execution".

 Citing security concerns, Israel maintains a network of military checkpoints in the West Bank, territory it captured in the 1967 Middle East war.